sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

    with the χ²-distribution.

 .. [#]
-   I feel obliged to point out that thit is an over-simplification.
+   I feel obliged to point out that this is an over-simplification.
 It works nicely for quite a few situations, but every now and then we will come across degrees of freedom values that are not whole numbers.
 Do not let this worry you too much; when you come across this just remind yourself that “degrees